ivan-v-ivanov-dev/join-in/README.md

 ## 4.5.
 Reaction service

 Runs on **http://localhost:8084/**.
 Stores posts reactions (LIKE, DISLIKE and STAR) and comment reactions (LIKE and DISLIKE).
 Uses Neo4j as a database.
 Posts, comments and users are created as nodes (with identity as Id) and Users has a relationship to the posts and comments.
+It is debatable whether we should split this service into two services: one handles the reactions to the posts and the other to the comments.

 Example of Users (purple nodes), Posts (orange nodes) and Comments (blue nodes)